d4n392/d4n392/README.md

 </div>

 ## Projects
+- <a href="https://github.com/d4n392/Enhancing-Security-via-SQL">Enhancing Security via SQL</a>
 - <a href="https://github.com/d4n392/EDR-Attack-and-Defense-Lab">EDR Attack and Defense Lab</a>
 - <a href="https://github.com/d4n392/Aure-SIEM-Lab">Aure SIEM Lab </a>
 - _In progress_ <a href="https://github.com/d4n392/Modifying-ACLs-Using-Python">Modifying ACLs Using Python</a>
 - _In progress_ <a href="https://github.com/d4n392/Querying-Splunk-via-SPL">Querying Splunk via SPL</a>
 - <a href="https://github.com/d4n392/Data-Integrity-Using-SHA-256">Data Integrity Using SHA-256</a>
 - _In progress_ <a href="https://github.com/d4n392/Google-Chronicle-Investigation">Google Chronicle Investigation</a>
-- <a href="https://github.com/d4n392/Enhancing-Security-via-SQL">Enhancing Security via SQL</a>
 - <a href="https://github.com/d4n392/Managing-Authorization-in-Linux">Managing Authorization in Linux</a>
 - _In progress..._ <a href="https://github.com/d4n392/FortiEDR-Lab">FortiEDR Lab</a>
+- _In progress..._ <a href="https://github.com/d4n392/Network-Analysis-Packet-Sniffing-Lab">Network Analysis Packet Sniffing Lab</a>